Mon-Fri 9:00 - 17:00

 Updated on

-Defining the structure of a new business is crucial at the start.
-Decisions made at the earlier stages of a new business might have significant importance and impact on the business in the future.
-This article will provide an overview of the pros and cons and how each business structure works.
+Defining the business structure at the start is key.
+Decisions made at the beginning of a new business might have big implications for the business down the track.
+This article will break down the pros and cons and how each structure works.

 Sole Proprietorship